drotiro/libebook/README.md

-# mobitools
+# libebook

-A C++ class, `MobiDoc`, and some tool to deal with .mobi ebooks.
+libebook is a library to read metadata and content from the most common ebook formats (currently: epub and mobi).

-MobiDoc is based on the omonimous class in [SumatraPDF](http://blog.kowalczyk.info/software/sumatrapdf/free-pdf-reader.html "SumatraPDF")'s code.
+Mobi support is based on the MobiDoc class in [SumatraPDF](http://blog.kowalczyk.info/software/sumatrapdf/free-pdf-reader.html "SumatraPDF")'s code.

 The original files are distributed under a Simplified BSD license, my files are under the GPL3 (see COPYING).

-## Usage
+The library comes with two example tools:

-    mobidump myfile.mobi outdir
+    bookdump <ebook> <outdir>

-or
+and

-    mobiinfo myfile.mobi
+    mobiinfo <ebook>